July 17, 2007

 Lucy Maud Montgomery Lower Bedeque School in Prince Edward Island, Canada, photograph copyright World of Anne Shirley

 The Lower Bedeque School that L.M.
-Montgomery taught in was restored.
-It represents a typical one-room, country schoolhouse in Prince Edward Island in the late 1800s.
-You can stand at the front of the class at the podium and imagine teaching a class of students.
-The original desks are more than a century old and so are the slates.
-There are displays of old books, educational materials, and school supplies.
+Montgomery taught in was restored to represent a typical one-room, country schoolhouse in Prince Edward Island in the late 1800s.
+Stand at the front of the classroom and imagine yourself stepping into Montgomery's shoes or channel your inner Anne Shirley, envisioning your first day as a teacher at the Avonlea school.
+The original desks are more than a century old and so are the slates (Watch out, Gilbert!).
+The schoolroom features displays of old books, educational materials, and school supplies.

 Lucy Maud Montgomery Lower Bedeque School in Prince Edward Island, Canada, photograph copyright World of Anne Shirley

-There were several replica dresses on display that were worn at performances of Anne of Green Gables: The Musical.
+Several replica dresses were displayed from performances of Anne of Green Gables: The Musical.
 The school was registered as a Heritage Place by the province of Prince Edward Island in 2005.

 Lucy Maud Montgomery Lower Bedeque School in Prince Edward Island, Canada, photograph copyright World of Anne Shirley